Blendify/blender-manual/blender_docs/manual/grease_pencil/modifiers/generate/simplify.rst

 The *Simplify* modifier allows you to reduce the amount of points in the strokes.
 The goal of this modifier is reduce points while maintaining the lines shape.

-Apply the modifier can help to obtain better performance (more FPS) while animating.
+Apply the modifier can help to obtain a better performance (more FPS) while animating.

 Options